As Lauren and Mackenzie Multari watched the devastation caused by Hurricane Harvey in eastern Texas, they knew they couldn’t stand by idly.

 But, for now, Bear Creek focuses on bouncing back from Harvey.
 Lorena Zurtuche, principal of Bear Creek Elementary School, said many of the roads in the area were still inaccessible 10 days after the hurricane hit, covered with rubbish and water.
 Nineteen of her staff members have been displaced from their homes.
 The start of school was delayed a week, and just a few days before the new start date, the school staff had been unable to reach more than 200 families.
 Most of them are in shelters throughout the area.

 The school itself is the highest point in the neighborhood, nearly 10 feet above street level.
 Water didn’t rise up that high, so the school and its grounds were used as a launching point for rescue boats, as a staging area for the National Guard, as a makeshift parking lot for residents who didn’t want the floods to ruin their cars.
 Zurtuche said staff wasn’t cleared to use the building until Sept.
-7, and children will be transferred to a nearby high school for their first day of school Sept.
+7, and children were transferred to a nearby high school for their first day of school Sept.
 11. The hurricane damaged lift pumps and a waste water treatment plant, leaving the elementary school building under water usage restrictions.

 “We’re feeling the love all the way from New Jersey,” Zurtuche said.
 “I was taken aback by their generosity.
 We truly do appreciate it from the bottom of our hearts.”